 Set up a little spot in your room.
 If your child wakes up, tell her that she can walk into your room, quietly, and sleep on the blankets that you have in the corner of the room.
 We have a very small sofa in our room and our kids will sleep there if they have a bad dream.

 Each of our kids have made their way to that couch at some point over the years… and now they are all sleeping all night long in their beds.
 It’s a phase and it will pass.
 Just be there to help them get past it.

-What about you?
-Have you dealt with this before?
+How about you?
+Have you dealt fear of the dark before?